FArekkusu/Cryptography-4/README.md

 Cracked with dictionary attack - 153,116 in 7.39 seconds
 Cracked with bruteforce attack - 93,216 in 30 minutes (6 hours and 18 minutes estimated to crack the rest)

-#### SHA-1 + salt

-Total passwords - 200,000
-Cracked with dictionary attack - 203 in 18 minutes
-Cracked with bruteforce attack - 2 in 20 minutes (bruteforce attack is infeasible)

 #### bcrypt

 Total passwords - 200,000